Submissions/seneschal/docs/tech_specs.md

 Where _requests_ go at the end.
 There will be some sort of consolidation (such as tar) and cleanup (such as archiving).
 TBD

-* be accessible to the cluster nodes used by seneschal
-* be readable and writeable by the service account
+It must be readable and writeable by the service account on the daemon host.
+It should be readable by developers on login nodes.

 #### job events directory

 The job events directory is where the cluster job wrapper script will write events.
-It must:

-* be accessible to the cluster nodes used by seneschal
-* be readable and writeable by the service account
+It must be readable and writeable by the service account from both the daemon host and the cluster nodes used by seneschal.

 It should be readable by developers on login nodes.